Questions about these courses should be directed to the program instructor.

 All accommodations will be arranged for students and more details will be available prior to departure.

-Applications will be considered after your application, unofficial transcript, and swim assessment results have been received by Study Abroad.
+Applications will be considered after your application and unofficial transcript have been received in full.

 Statement of Purpose

-For an idea of what the swim assessment entails, click here to view last year's requirements.
+For an idea of what the swim assessment entails, click here to view the requirements for previous programs.

 Please ensure that you have read the Group Study Program General FAQs thoroughly before applying.